farmera/sare_grant/study_results_balloons.md

 final result should be held up as a useful guide to decision-making.
 Initially it was our thought that results using a kite and a modified camera would get the last word but it turned out that these methods, while certainly useful, were themselves insufficient.

-All of the methods considered in our study were explored and utilized for the same end: to produce, at reasonable cost, a consistent set of image data that could be relied upon over time.
+All of the methods considered in our study were explored and utilized for the same reason: to produce, at reasonable cost, a consistent set of image data that could be relied upon over time.
+Each in its own way does exactly this.
+Satellites produce a wealth of image data that may be very usefully mined for information.
+Kites and modified cameras are easy to make and deploy and the results that we obtained from them were often startlingly rich in detail.

 #### Summary